 This guide assumes that you have a running Kubernetes Cluster Federation installation.
 If not, then head over to the federation admin guide to learn how to bring up a cluster federation (or have your cluster administrator do this for you).
 Other tutorials, for example this one by Kelsey Hightower, are also available to help you.

-Federations of Kubernetes Clusters can include clusters running in different cloud providers (e.g. Google Cloud, AWS), and on-premises (e.g. on OpenStack).
+Federations of Kubernetes Clusters can include clusters running in different cloud providers (such as Google Cloud or AWS), and on-premises (such as on OpenStack).
 Simply create all of the clusters that you require, in the appropriate cloud providers and/or locations, and register each cluster’s API endpoint and credentials with your Federation API Server (See the federation admin guide for details).

 Thereafter, your applications and services can span different clusters and cloud providers as described in more detail below.